ntadesse/docker-swarm-microservices-app/README.md

 # Access Kibana UI:
 http://<manager-ip>:5601
-NB: Refer to z_efk-docker directory for complete configuration and deployment files
+**Note:** Refer to z_efk-docker directory for complete configuration and deployment files
 ```
 ### EFK Features
 - Centralized log aggregation from all containers